 If you’re tackling this last minute, like I did, you might lean more towards a printable kindergarten class gift.
-You can find them online, like this character matching game from Itsy Bitsy Fun.
+You can find them online, like this animal matching game from Itsy Bitsy Fun.
 It’s simple, sweet, and fun, and it’s unlikely that it’ll be a repeat gift in your child’s class.

 A Play Pack

 Play packs are one of our favorite party favor gift ideas, and they make wonderful class gifts for kindergarten for the same reasons.
 You can even purchase them in bulk on Amazon.

 A Craft Kit